jgerstmayr/EXUDYN/docs/RST/cInterface/Exudyn.rst

 * | **Print**\ ():
   | this allows printing via exudyn with similar syntax as in Python print(args) except for keyword arguments: exu.Print('test=',42,sep=' ',end='',flush=True); allows to redirect all output to file given by SetWriteToFile(...); does not print to console in case that exudyn.config.printToConsole eis set to False
 * | **InvalidIndex**\ ():
-  | This function provides the invalid index, which may depend on the kind of 32-bit, 64-bit signed or unsigned integer; e.g. node index or item index in list; currently, the InvalidIndex() gives -1, but it may be changed in future versions, therefore you should use this function
+  | This function provides the invalid index, which may depend on the kind of 32-bit, 64-bit signed or unsigned integer; e.g., node index or item index in list; currently, the InvalidIndex() gives -1, but it may be changed in future versions, therefore you should use this function
 * | **\_\_version\_\_**:
   | contains the current version of the Exudyn package
 * | **symbolic**: